 We can interpret how the population changes during a pandemic through the food purchases changes.
-Here are some additional behavioral changes we’ve detected:
+Here are some additional consumer insights regarding COVID-19 and behavioral changes we’ve detected:

-Key drivers of purchase: COVID has greatly changed some of the choices consumers make regarding purchases.
-While the importance in price before and after coronavirus has modified little (27% marked it as their main reason before the crisis, while 28% have said the same after COVID-19), the Value for money changed a lot more (30% said the mail reason before COVID-19, while 17% said the same after) as well as regarding Impact on the environment (3% before, 12% after).
+- Key drivers of purchase: COVID has greatly changed some choices consumers make regarding purchases.
+While the importance in price before and after coronavirus has modified little (27% marked it as their main reason before the crisis, while 28% have said the same after COVID-19), the Value of money changed a lot more (30% said the main reason before COVID-19, while 17% said the same after) as well as regarding Impact on the environment (3% before, 12% after).

-Purchase habits: Another major change has been the amounts people purchased, especially when it comes to food.
-During confinement, we asked consumers regarding the number of products they bought with the following results: 20% said they bought less sweet treats than usual (this mirrors the behaviour of their mexican counterparts) while 36% declared to have purchased more quantity of bread than usual.
+- Purchase habits: Another major change has been the amounts people purchase, especially when it comes to food.
+During confinement, we asked consumers about the number of products they bought with the following results: 20% said they bought fewer sweet treats than usual (this mirrors the behavior of their Mexican counterparts) while 36% declared to have purchased more quantity of bread than usual.